trishedith/trishedith.github.io/README.md

 July 12, 2025 - April 19, 2026

-- Designed with the promise of zero-config, PatternBook generates visual documentation in under 30 seconds.
-PatternBook requires no setup from the developer.
+● Built with React and TypeScript and integrates seamlessly into developer workflows.
-- Built with React and TypeScript to integrate seamlessly into existing developer workflows.
-TypeScript specifically was chosen to enforce type safety during documentation generation.
-This reduces errors across component trees.
+● Enforces type safety by coding in TypeScript which reduces errors across component trees.
-- Patterbook’s UI is fully resizable and adapts to each developer’s workflow without causing layout constraints.
+● Patterbook’s UI is fully resizable and adapts to each developer’s work space.
-- Intentionally scoped to a stack that is popular with student and independent developers: TypeScript, React, Vite, and Tailwind,  PatternBook makes codebases immediately approachable.
+● Intentionally scoped to work for the currently most popular stack for front end developers.
-- Optimized for a minimal footprint, installing only necessary dependencies to reduce bundle size and accelerate developer workflow.
+● Optimized for a minimal footprint, installing only necessary dependencies to reduce bundle size and accelerate developer workflow.
-- Improves the speed of developer onboarding by generating visual documentation that maps component relationships, reducing the time needed to understand and onboard to a new codebase.
+● Improves the speed of developer onboarding by generating visual documentation that maps component relationships.
-- PatternBook’s visual documentation is created by running a scanner on the components.
-This generates a JSON manifest that PatternBook consults and uses for documentation.
-This JSON file can be updated by running one or more of PatternBook’s commands.
-For example, “scan” creates or updates a manifest.
-The command “analyze” takes the manifest and shows it in the browser.
+● PatternBook reduces the time needed to understand and onboard a developer to a new codebase.

 Production Manager |  BCCO NYC